What Is Tay-Sachs Disease?

-- Speech language pathologists.
+Speech-language pathologists.
 They can provide ways to help your baby keep the suck-swallow reflex going as well as help you figure out when it is time to consider a feeding tube for your little one.

-- Play and stimulation.
+Play and stimulation.
 You can help your child interact with the world through music, scents, and textures.

-- Massages.
-They can relax your baby.
+Massages.
+These can relax your baby.

-- Palliative and hospice care.
+Palliative and hospice care.
 These programs help manage quality of life for children with Tay-Sachs and their families.

-If two people planning to have children find out they’re both carriers, a genetic counselor can help them review the options for lowering the chances of having a baby with Tay-Sachs.
+If two people planning to have children find out that they’re both carriers, a genetic counselor can help them review the options for lowering the chances of having a baby with Tay-Sachs.